botkop/scorch/README.md

   // glue the layers with a relu non-linearity: fc1 -> relu -> fc2
   override def forward(x: Variable): Variable = fc2(nn.relu(fc1(x)))

-  // register the submodules to allow the world know what this net is composed of override def subModules(): Seq[Module] = Seq(fc1, fc2) }
+  // register the submodules to allow the world to know what this net is composed of override def subModules(): Seq[Module] = Seq(fc1, fc2) }